Introducing pre-impact air-cushioning effects into the Wagner model of impact theory: Summary and discussion

 \section{Summary and discussion}

 In this analysis, we have adapted Wagner theory for water-entry problems to account for the well-known effects of air cushioning before impact.
-Utilising the analysis of \cite{Ross2019}, we showed that the air-water interactions that take place when the air gap between the solid impactor and the liquid pool is sufficiently thin can be incorporated into a Wagner-type theory post touchdown by neglecting the collapse and break-up of the entrapped air bubble.
-This assumption is reasonable in the sense that the air bubble is, to a reasonable approximation, moving down vertically at the same speed of the impactor close to touchdown.
-There is naturally the question of the effects of the subsequent bubble retraction and breakup, and our modelling has assumed that, given the violence of slamming problems --- the Reynolds numbers are typically extremely large --- these effects are localised and have a negligible effect on the global post-impact dynamics.
+Utilizing the analysis of \cite{Ross2019}, we showed that the air-water interactions that take place when the air gap between the solid impactor and the liquid pool is sufficiently thin can be incorporated into a Wagner-type theory post touchdown by neglecting the collapse and break-up of the entrapped air bubble.
+This assumption is justified in the sense that the air bubble is, to a reasonable approximation, moving down vertically at the same speed of the impactor close to touchdown and the timescale for bubble retraction and break up is much longer than the impact timescale.

 Under this assumption, we formulated the post-impact problem as an adapted Wagner model in which the pre-impact air effects enter as initial conditions.
-We were able to derive expressions for the location of the jet roots, $x = \pm d(t)$, which give the size of the effective flat plate of the Wagner outer region, and the leading-order force on the impactor.
-In each case, the effect of the air is to cushion the impact, shrinking the size of the effect flat plate and reducing the force on the impactor in comparison to the classical Wagner model in which the air is neglected.
+We were able to derive expressions for the location of the jet roots, $x = \pm d(t)$, which give the size of the effective flat plate of the Wagner outer region, and the leading-order slamming force on the impactor.
+In each case, the effect of the air is to cushion the impact in comparison to the model in which the air is neglected, namely by slowing the growth of $d(t)$, reducing the force on the impactor and reducing the amount of fluid lost into the splash jets.

-However, we were able to show asymptotically that the effects of the pre-impact free surface deformation and the resulting induced liquid flow become less important as the impact progresses, with the values of the turnover point location, the force on the impactor and the pressure profiles approaching the Wagner limit as $t\rightarrow\infty$.
-This partly explains the success of Wagner theory in predicting elements of droplet impact, as discussed by, for example, \cite{Philippi2016, Cimpeanu2018}, despite the absence of the air-cushioning behaviour in the model.
+However, we were able to show asymptotically that the effects of the pre-impact free surface deformation and the resulting induced liquid flow become less important as the impact progresses, with the values of the turnover point location, the force on the impactor and the jet thickness at its base approaching the Wagner solution as $t\rightarrow\infty$.
+This partly explains the success of Wagner theory in predicting elements of droplet impact, as discussed by, for example, \cite{Philippi2016, Cimpeanu2018}, despite the absence of the air-cushioning behaviour in the classical model.

 We also considered the role of the pre-impact dynamics on the pressure history at points on an impacting parabolic profile ahead of the initial point of touchdown.
 While the air-cushioning delays the pressure response felt at a particular location, the actual pressure profiles are remarkably similar to the classical Wagner model.
 Moreover, the delay decreases rapidly as we move further from the keel of the impactor, indicating, again, that as the impact progresses the effect of the air cushioning dies away, and the Wagner solution does admirably in capturing the later-stage impact dynamics.